JohnZonneveld/hamlogbook-api/README.md

 HamLogbook

 A single page web based database for radio amateurs to create/read/update/delete contacts.
 User needs to create an account to be able to access the database.
 User has to add a callsign before he can add contacts.
-If user obtains another callsign he/she can change it in the profile.
-No need to create an new account.
+If user obtains another callsign he/she can change it in the profile, no need to create an new account.
 User can edit all fields it the profile.

-This application has been built using Ruby 2.6.1, which should be loaded while running 'bundle install'
+This application has been built using Ruby 2.6.1, which should be loaded while running <pre><code>bundle install</code></pre>

 To use this application: